Parish Newsletter

 Paula+

-Remember to keep Patti Bushway and Carol Truesdell in your prayers for healing and to continue to pray for each other.
-May you enjoy this month of April and always be mindful of the needs of others.
+Remember to continue to pray for one other and to be mindful of the needs of others.

 Peace,